OCD (Obsessive Compulsive Disorder) is the presence of compulsive behavior in the personality of children which is a type of anxiety disorder.

 You may think that trying to keep things a certain way is normal but when clubbed with other habits like washing hands frequently, repeating things and feeling extremely disturbed, etc, it can be a sign that your child has OCD.
-Here is a complete guide about Obsessive-Compulsive Disorder in Children:
+So we bring you the complete guide about Obsessive-Compulsive Disorder in Children:

 Symptoms and signs